 What Kind Of Fruit To Use

 - Seedless Grapes (red, green, or black) – Easy to eat and come in various colors, adding visual interest to the platter.
 Their small size also makes them perfect for mixing in with other fruits.
 I even like to keep them on the vine for presentation.
+The green grapes that taste like cotton candy are a great option for the platter, and red grapes never go out of style.

 - Apples (red or green) – Sweet yet slightly acidic flavor that pairs well with other fruits.
 They also come in various colors, making them visually appealing on a platter.
 Add a splash of lemon juice to them to prevent browning.